kunalkathuria/SVXplorer/README.md

 > input.bam
 ```

-In addition, a split-alignment file and a file containing all fragments that align discordantly should be provided as input (e.g. samtools view -F 3842 -b -o DISC_OUTPATH BAM).
-If unsure, scripts are provided in the scripts/ folder to create a discordant-alignment BAM file as well as a split-read BAM file (latter uses a LUMPY script).
+In addition, a split-alignment file and a file containing all fragments that align discordantly should be provided as input (e.g. samtools view -F 3854 -b -o DISC_OUTPATH BAM to exclude discordant reads that have unmapped partners).
+If unsure, scripts are provided in the scripts/ folder to create an all-inclusive discordant alignment file as well as a split-read alignment file (latter uses a LUMPY script).

 All SVXplorer command line options are accessed via ./SVXplorer -h.
 A file to ignore alignments in certain chromosome/genomic units for B37 (-c) and a file to exclude certain regions of alignment for B37 (-i) are included.